-What Every Restaurant Segment Needs to Succeed in 2021 & Beyond
+What Every Restaurant Segment Needs to Succeed

 Over the past several years, the restaurant industry has grown across all four restaurant segments.
 The restaurant industry is typically segmented according to the level of service customers receive, including the speed and amount of service provided to guests.
 The four segments quick service (QSR), fast casual (FCR), casual dining (CDR) and fine dining (FDR) are also typically one of the economy’s top employers.